 - 1/4 cup frozen sliced peaches

-- Place ingredients into blender starting with Greek yogurt and ending with frozen fruit.
+- Place ingredients into blender starting with Greek yogurt and milk and ending with frozen fruit.
 Let sit for a few minutes to let frozen fruit defrost just slightly (for easier blending).

 - Blend and enjoy.